michaelfaerber/linked-crunchbase/README.md

 # linked-crunchbase

 This repository provides
-* the code for a Linked Data API for [Crunchbase](https://data.crunchbase.com/).
+* the code for a Linked Data API for [Crunchbase](https://data.crunchbase.com/), see the Java code under [CrunchbaseWrapper].
-* instructions how to obtain a Crunchbase RDF data set (i.e, knowledge graph) by crawling this Linked Data API.
+* instructions how to obtain a Crunchbase RDF data set (i.e, knowledge graph) by crawling this Linked Data API, see the following.

 ## Crunchbase Linked Data API Code